-The Ren Lab is dedicated to investigate natural processes and human-caused changes in Earth’s Ecosystems and Climate System by using an integrated systems approach, a combination of numerical models, remote sensing/GIS, and field observations and measurements.
+We study changes in ecosystem structure, function, and services as well as underlying mechanisms in the context of multiple global changes (e.g., climate, land use and land cover, atmospheric composition, disturbances, and air pollution) by using an integrated system approach, a combination of numerical models, remote sensing/GIS, and field observations and measurements.
 Our research is driven by scientific questions such as:

-• How can we identify and apply Climate-Smart Agricultural management practices to enhance food production, soil carbon sequestration, and water/nutrients use efficiency while minimizing negative environmental effects on water quality and greenhouse gas emissions?
+• How can we ensure regional food production, enhance soil carbon sequestration, and improve water/nutrients use efficiency while minimizing associated adverse environmental effects (e.g., water deterioration, soil degradation, and greenhouse gas emissions) through conservation management practices?

 Answering these questions requires a better understanding of the complex interactions and feedbacks of climate-human-ecosystem that is built on the interdisciplinary, collaborative, and integrated research programs.

-The ultimate goal of our lab is to advance the science that provides a scientific basis and potential climate adaptation and mitigation strategies for sustainable management of natural resources and agricultural systems.
+The mission of our lab is to provide a scientific basis for achieving sustainable management of natural resources and building climate-resilient agricultural systems.